rails/rails/guides/source/engines.md

 #### Using a controller provided by the application

-Because Rails controllers generally share code for things like authentication and accessing session variables, by default they inherit from <tt>ApplicationController</tt>.
+Because Rails controllers generally share code for things like authentication and accessing session variables, by default they inherit from `ApplicationController`.
 Rails engines, however are scoped to run independently from the main application, so each engine gets a scoped +ApplicationController+.
 This namespace prevents code collisions, but often engine controllers should access methods in the main application's +ApplicationController+.
 An easy way to provide this access is to change the engine's scoped +ApplicationController+ to inherit from the main application's +ApplicationController+.
 For our Blorgh engine this would be done by changing +app/controllers/blorgh/application_controller.rb+ to look like:

 ```ruby
 class Blorgh::ApplicationController < ApplicationController
 end
 ```

-By default, the engine's controllers inherit from <tt>Blorgh::ApplicationController</tt>.
+By default, the engine's controllers inherit from `Blorgh::ApplicationController`.
 So, after making this change they will have access to the main applications +ApplicationController+ as though they were part of the main application.

 This change does require that the engine is run from a Rails application that has an +ApplicationController+.